Computable de Finetti measures: Exchangeability in Probabilistic Functional Programming Languages

 \subsubsection{Acknowledgements}

-\ \\ The research of Roy has been supported in part by an NSF Graduate Research Fellowship.
+\ \\ C.E.F.\ has been partially supported by NSF Grant No.\ DMS-0901020, and D.M.R.\ has been partially supported by an NSF Graduate Research Fellowship.
 Some of the results in this paper were presented at the \emph{Computability in Europe} conference in Heidelberg, Germany, July 19--24, 2009, and an extended abstract \citep{DBLP:conf/cie/FreerR09} was published in the proceedings.
-The authors would like to thank Nate Ackerman, Vikash Mansinghka, Hartley Rogers, and the anonymous referees of the extended abstract for helpful comments.
+The authors would like to thank Nate Ackerman, Oleg Kiselyov, Vikash Mansinghka, Hartley Rogers, Chung-chieh Shan, and the anonymous referees of both the extended abstract and the present article for helpful comments.